MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 In this tutorial, you start with a dimensional model and build a beautiful report from start to finish in 45 minutes.

 You work at AdventureWorks and your manager wants to see a report on your latest sales figures.
-They have requested an executive summary of:
+They've requested an executive summary of:

 - Which day had the most sales in February 2019?
 - Which country is the company seeing the most success in?